volker-raschek/prometheus-postgres-exporter-charts/README.md

 #### TLS authentication and encryption

-The first example shows how to deploy the metric exporter with TLS encryption.
+The example shows how to deploy the metric exporter with TLS encryption.
 The verification of the custom TLS certification will be skipped by Prometheus.

 > [!WARNING]